 Topics in Literature will introduce the student to selected literary topics and/or genres.
-Topics such as alienation, justice, and the absurd, and genres such as science fiction and contemporary drama are typical possibilities.
+Using a variety of genres, students learn about the elements of fiction and the universal themes that connect cultures, time periods, and people.

 First-Year Writing integrates critical reading, writing, and thinking skills and studies actual writing practices.
 Sequenced reading and writing assignments build cumulatively to more complex assignments.
 The course includes formal and informal writing, drafting and revising, editing for correctness, synthesizing source material, and documenting sources accurately.
 Students will read one novel during the summer and complete assigned tasks prior to the first day of school.
 Return to Previous Page